-Three User Stories for the Search & Browse Function of an API Design
+User Stories For the Search and Browse Function of API Design

-When it comes to API design, you need to have the data mapped and ensured the values can be transformed first.
-Then the next logical step is to present the user with a way to search and/or browse as they wish.
+When it comes to API design, you first need to have the data mapped and have ensured the values can be transformed.
+The next step is to present the user with a way to search and/or browse as they wish.

-Identify the data objects from the integrated endpoint (resources) that your app will present to the user such as customers, contacts, products and people.
-Consider if your users will need to interactively engage with data in the endpoint to perform CRUD(S) operations.
+You’ll need to identify the data objects from the integrated endpoint (resources) that your app will present to the user, such as customers, contacts, products, and people.
+Then, consider if your users will need to interactively engage with data in the endpoint to perform CRUD(S) operations.

-Some of the interactions may include selecting files or data records, or updating or deleting data from the endpoint.
-Here are three scenarios we can relate to as app developers:
+Some of the interactions could include selecting files or data records or updating or deleting data from the endpoint.
+Check out these common examples:

-The search functionality provided by APIs from leading SaaS applications varies dramatically.
-Make sure to research the search capabilities that are offered to determine if you need to take a least common denominator approach or write specialized search integrations to each endpoint.
-For instance Salesforce has a very robust query language, SOQL, that supports a powerful set of queries.
-While other endpoints provide a fraction of the functionality.
+- The search functionality provided by APIs from leading SaaS applications varies dramatically.
+Make sure to research the offered search capabilities for each endpoint to determine if you need to take a least common denominator approach or write specialized search integrations to each endpoint.
+For instance, Salesforce has a very robust query language (SOQL) that supports a powerful set of queries, while other endpoints provide a fraction of the functionality.

-The second area of variability is how to page the results returned from each endpoint.
-The search function of an endpoint should be set up for pagination. big factor in how users can search and find the data they are looking for is known as paging.
-It’s a big reason why apps are choosing to work with Cloud Elements for the normalized access to paginated resources across all endpoint.
-You have to manage precisely how paging will operate in this browse function if you want you app to bring back any type of response.
+- The second area of variability is how to page the results returned from each endpoint.
+The search function of an endpoint should be set up for pagination.
+You have to manage precisely how paging will operate in this browse function if you want your app to bring back any type of response.